 I have two sons, two years apart.
 Both are autistic and have special needs; and those needs definitely differ from each other.
 My youngest loves animals, and even calls the zoo, “Jungle."
 He ALWAYS wants to go to the jungle.
 My eldest, on the other hand, would rather play in the park all day, every day, or play video games if he can.
 So, bringing both to the zoo can be quite a challenge in order to satisfy and tend to both of their needs.

 Our trips to the “jungle” are usually short, lasting no more than two hours (we can spend all day there if we really wanted to experience everything).
-What’s nice is that Woodland Park Zoo has attractions and areas to accommodate both my sons’ needs.
+What’s nice is that Woodland Park Zoo is one of the best attractions in the area for travelers with disabilities. has attractions and areas to accommodate both my sons’ needs.
 Below is a short and sweet summary of the top 5 things they love to do (so far).
 We haven’t been able to visit the entire zoo yet, but I’m sure once we do, they will find more favorites in their visits as there is so much to do and see at Woodland Park Zoo!

 1) AFRICAN SAVANNA